 Wet Collections Require Scrubbers

 Scrubbers are dust collectors designed for wet collection systems.
-They collect and suppress explosive dusts, and then neutralize inherent explosive properties to eliminate and reduce the threat of explosion.
+They collect and suppress explosive dust, and then neutralize inherent explosive properties to eliminate and reduce the threat of explosion.
 Wet collection systems are best for abrasive dust applications that may otherwise tear, shred, and damage dry filter media.
 Design features offer continuous collection and removal of airborne dust particles.
 Airflow contacts the particulates with water, limiting its explosion potential and then transferring the matter into the water stream for separation and filtering.
 On the downside, wet collection systems require fresh water and generate wastewater which must be treated.

 Dry Dust Collection Systems

-Dry combustible dust collection systems have a twofold design feature to hinder the accumulation of combustible dusts in the workplace.
+Dry combustible dust collection systems have a twofold design feature to hinder the accumulation of combustible dust in the workplace.
 First, they are designed to prevent explosions.
 However, if one does occur, the system is able to contain and minimize the impact of the explosion or direct a deflagration away from personnel to prevent injury.
 Dry collectors are equipped with fire suppression components and mechanical instruments such as explosion vents, spark detection sensors, spark arrestors, backdraft dampers, flame retardant filters, spark resistant fans, explosion-proof motors, smoke detectors, and emergency sprinkler systems.
 On the downside, though they are an effective system, the design features can add significant costs to the unit.

 Contact the Dust Collector Experts at CPE Filters

-Filtering dust from production environments provides a safe and healthy workplace; because combustible dusts can present risks of explosion and fire, each risk should be managed separately.
+Filtering dust from production environments provides a safe and healthy workplace; because combustible dust can present risks of explosion and fire, each risk should be managed separately.
 The selection of a wet or dry collection system will in large part be determined by the physical properties of the dust generated at the facility.
 To install the “right” dust collection system and help develop a control strategy with custom design features that comply with published standards, contact the experts at CPE Filters for advice and recommendations.